-Students develop a deeper-level meaning to a subject when they create a poem.
+Students develop a deeper-level meaning to a subject through poetry.
 Why?
 They need to understand the content in order to write the poem.
-In most cases, they will delve deeper into a single section of the content area.
-As you can see below, students can apply their knowledge to many types of poems.
+In most cases, they will delve deeper into a section of the content area.
+Students can apply their knowledge to many types of poems!

 Learning Greek and Latin roots will help student especially in content areas like Biology to understand more difficult words.
 If they have the prior knowledge of basic Greek and Latin roots, they will be able to break down the more difficult words in their content.

-When assignments are about a specific topic and more personal (like point-of-view), it gives students motivation to be creative in their writing AND dig deeper into the content.
+When assignments are about a specific topic and more personal like arguing a point, it gives students motivation to be creative in their writing AND dig deeper into the content.
 It is the perfect time to bring in their skills from an Opinion Writing unit, Argumentative Writing unit, or Point of View unit.

 Many reading skills work well for content areas and encourage students to think deeper into the subject.
 For example- Cause and Effect, Sequencing, Compare and Contrast.
 Below, you will see how to integrate reading skills with social studies lessons.
 Use generic reading response organizers to guide your instruction.

-Always provide additional reading materials for students to pick up during independent reading and use when working on assignments.
+Provide additional reading materials for students to pick up during independent reading and use when working on assignments.
 I like to have both fiction and nonfiction mentor text available.
 Students are always looking for that one fact that you DIDN’T share.
 Idea: Let them be detectives!
-Provide a variety of books and have students search for additional facts!
+Provide a variety of books and have students search for additional facts.
 Give them points and rewards for each fact!
 Click HERE to find mentor text to use with history.